bjornandre/dapla-cli/README.md

 # dapla-cli

-The dapla cli is a command-line application users can use to interract with the da(ta)pla(form).
+The Dapla CLI is a command-line application users can use to interract with the da(ta)pla(form).
 The command has several sub-commands.

 [![CI](https://github.com/statisticsnorway/dapla-cli/actions/workflows/main.yml/badge.svg)](https://github.com/statisticsnorway/dapla-cli/actions/workflows/main.yml)